ruzickap/k8s-istio-demo/README.md

 pod/servicegraph-5c4485945b-xdv56             1/1       Running     0          12m       10.244.1.20   pruzicka-k8s-istio-demo-node02
 ```

-Configure Istio with a new log type and send those logs to the FluentD.
+Configure Istio with a new log type and send those logs to the FluentD:

 ```bash
 kubectl apply -f ../../yaml/fluentd-istio.yaml